daaimah123/Week20-Quiz-RTL-Testing-Controlled-Component/README.md

-# Testing a Controlled Component
+# RTL Testing a Controlled Component

 ### To get started
 ```